 Step 2: Place Coffee Grounds in Filter - Take your ground coffee beans and place them into a paper or stainless steel filter, which is usually located inside the lid of your drip coffee pot.
 You can also purchase packs that have a built-in filter at the store, which is very convenient.

 Step 3: Pour Water into Coffee Machine - Next up, you will need to fill up your coffee machine.
 First, rinse out the filter with water to ensure that all the grounds are soaked before brewing.
 Once this step is completed, pour enough hot water into the reservoir until it's about 1/3 full.
-The exact amount needed will vary depending on what kind of coffee maker you have and if it has a display or spout for measuring!
+The exact amount needed will vary depending on what kind of coffee maker or small coffee machine you have and if it has a display or spout for measuring!

 Step 4: Turn Coffee Maker On - After you have prepared both your filter and coffee machine, turn your device on by pressing the power button or flipping an actual switch depending on its design.
 Now let it brew for 4-5 minutes.
 After this, you can start adding additional hot water from the spout.